Mahsan-Ebneyamini/Mahsan-Ebneyamini/README.md

 ### 💻 Web Development

-- Developed and worked on real-world business websites
+- Developed and contributed to real-world business websites
 - Created responsive layouts for mobile, tablet, and desktop
-- Converted designs and business requirements into web pages
+- Converted designs and business requirements into functional web pages
 - Worked with React and Next.js in front-end projects
 - Focused on clean interfaces and user-friendly experiences